tomjadams/scala-workshop/doc/finch/02-response-encoding.md

 ## Response Encoders

 Now we want to plug our encoder into the Finch response machinery.
 Let's go back to our HTTP main class & modify it to return a list of base products, we'll hard code a product for now & remove our Circe & Finch automatic machinery.
+If you've already built the decoder for the base products JSON, feel free to plug this in instead.

 ```scala
 //import io.circe.generic.auto._